-Mama Mia!
-The Continuing History of ‘Bohemian Rhapsody’
+Mama Mia!: The Crazy Continuing Story of ‘Bohemian Rhapsody’

 Mama Mia, indeed!

 Leave it to the Muppets' house band, better known as Dr. Teeth and the Electric Mayhem, to find new wrinkles inside this classic song.
 On their version of Queen's "Bohemian Rhapsody," Gonzo's loneliness is laid bare as he sings – backed by a chorus of chickens, of course.
 It only gets better from there.
 Animal ends up hilariously getting stuck on "Mama," but our favorite part will always be Beaker's surprise appearance.

 Sometimes, artists have to fight with their financiers to keep their artistic visions intact.
 Such was the case with actor Mike Myers when the studio backing Wayne's World wanted to nix Queen's "Bohemian Rhapsody" for the film's famous opening scene in favor of a Guns N' Roses song.
 GNR was huge at the time, and Queen was not.
 But Myers put his foot down, and pop culture is now richer for it.

 It's a time-honored tradition among Queen fans: Completely rocking out in your car to Queen's "Bohemian Rhapsody," as documented in the movie Wayne's World.
 Guitarist Brian May admitted that he and his bandmates would often listen to their own tracks in the car and "bounce energetically" to them, much like in the movie.
 May did say, however, that he's too old for air guitar now.